Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 Patients who are not qualified for gastric sleeve surgery on NHS or cannot afford the surgery in their country can still undergo the procedure.
 The more and more popular solution is having bariatric surgery abroad.
 The leading regions are Poland, Hungary, Czech Republic and Turkey.
 There, the low gastric sleeve cost stems from mainly the reasonable administrative and labour costs.
 The medical tourism, especially in Poland and Turkey, is developed to such an extent that there is absolutely no risk of being cheated or tricked while going abroad.
 Please check the reasons why it is a good option to consider gastric sleeve abroad in the mentioned countries:

-Gastric sleeve Poland is a very frequent procedure among the British and American patients.
-Poland offers the clinics in all the major cities for example Warsaw, Wroclaw and Cracow.
+Gastric sleeve Poland is a very frequent procedure among British and American patients.
+Poland offers clinics in all the major cities, for example, Warsaw, Wroclaw and Cracow.
 These cities have direct flight connections with over 100 European and several American cities.
 The Polish clinics are famous for the excellent care and renowned bariatric surgeons and the affordable prices of course.

 There are two clinics in Poland that deserve attention.
 They specialise in treating foreign patients and are known on the international market.

 EMC clinic, located in Wroclaw, offers the gastric sleeve price of 4836 GBP.
 This price includes surgery, general anaesthesia, hospital stay, medications, all the tests and examinations, consultations (including dietician and psychologist care), control visits, accommodation in the hotel in the heart of Wrocław, airport transfers and all the taxi transfers between the hotel and clinic.